ArthurDeleu/British-Bulletin-Bias/_collections/_heros/1938-10-30-the-war-of-the-worlds - Copie.markdown

 ***‘There can be no higher law in journalism than to tell the truth and to shame the devil.’***

-In this project, data analysis is performed on quotation data of twelve major British news sources, in order to gain insight on their neutrality.
+In this project, data analysis is performed on quotation data of twenty-one major British news sources, in order to gain insight on their neutrality.

 <!--more-->